openshift/managed-notifications/README.md

 > :warning: Please review each template before post to make sure all the parameters are passed with -p

-> :books: If you are not sure which servicelog to sen, you can use the generic on [here](./osd/unknown_failure.json)
+> :books: If you are not sure which servicelog to send, you can use the generic one [here](./osd/unknown_failure.json)

 ### Examples